armbian/documentation/docs/User-Guide_Getting-Started.md

 # Prerequisites for new users

-Please, make sure you have:
+Headaches the most comon problem, please, make sure you have:

 - a proper power supply according to the board manufacturer requirements (basic usage example: 5V/2A with DC Jack barrel OR thick USB cable)
 - a reliable SD card (see below "How to prepare a SD card?")

 # What to download?

-For each board we usually provide:
+For each board we usually provide these images:

-- one CLI Debian **and** one CLI Ubuntu based server image,
+- (server)  Debian Jessie  = just text,
+- (server)  Debian Stretch = just text,
+- (server)  Ubuntu Xenial  = just text,
+- (desktop) Debian Stretch = Graphical User Interface
-- one desktop Ubuntu Xenial **or** Debian Stretch
+- (desktop) Ubuntu Xenial  = Graphical User Interface

-Some boards have different options due to their hardware specialities - router or IoT boards.
+Each board has different option due to its hardware, for example: router or IoT boards.

 # Legacy or mainline?